-According to the Oculus Safety Page
+According to the Meta Safety Page

 , the company offers its products for ages 13 and up.
 The company understands that children under 13 might use the device but doesn’t allow younger kids to make their own accounts.
 That may be because the Oculus doesn’t offer the type of parental controls that other platforms do.
 Also, Quest 2 content rated by the International Age Rating Coalition, or IARC, starts at age 13.

-Is the Oculus 2 Safe for Children?
+Is the Quest 2 Safe for Children?